DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 - In class work on final projects

+# Week 14

+## Monday

+- In class work on final

+## Wednesday

+- Individual meetings with students where you show progress on the project for a small part of the final grade

+## Friday

+- Individual meetings with students where you show progress on the project for a small part of the final grade

-## Week 14, 15
+# Week 15

-- I class work on final project
+- In class work on final project

 # Week 16